victoryeovil/Fifa-/README.md

-# to tun this project aplication save it offline
+# to run this project aplication save it offline
 install pickle --- pip install pickle install streamlit --- pip install streamlit open the folder with project in terminal and run the following comand --- streamlit run fifa.py